tima-ben/test-php/README.md

-# test-salesfloor
+# test-php

-Test for Salesfloor company on post sr. PHP Developer
+Test for XYZ company on post sr. PHP Developer

 Task description you can read [here](./DESCRIPTION.md)